bbc/storyplayer/README.md

 - activeBufferingOverride - Takes number in seconds.
 Changes the number of seconds to buffer media currently playing.
 - shakaDebugLevel - Takes 'vv', 'v', 'debug' or 'info'.
 Sets debug level of Shaka when debugPlayout is on.
 - disableLookahead - Stops preloading of next/previous elements
+- addDetails - Takes 'true' this inserts the Narrative element name and Id onto the GUI layer in the top right of the player.